thoughtindustries/helium/packages/content/README.md

 ## Content Header

-The `Content Header` component is used to add a title, description, rating and image to a course quickly.
-This is done by passing props to a component that is already created, rather than creating a new one from scratch.
+The `Content Header` component is used to display the `title`, `description`, and `image` of a Course or Learning Path.
+All content types, except learning paths, can also display `rating` and `ratingsCount` information.

-### Example code
+## Example code

 ```tsx
 import { ContentHeader } from '@thoughtindustries/content';